TomBebbington/tombebbington.github.io/_posts/2016-03-26-logic-gate.markdown

 category: computing
 summary: Logic gates are used in logic circuit diagram to do operations on bits.
 ---
-The following logic gates are available for computer circuits:
+The following logic gates are available in computer circuits:

 # The NOT gate
 The **NOT gate** inverts the signal passed through it.